-- 1.8 The nomination form must be completed in English.
-The form must contain: - Your full name.
-This means your surname and other names in full.
+1.7 The nomination form (nomination form if notice of election is published on or before 28 February 2022) must be completed in English.
+The form must contain:

+• Your full name6 - This means your surname and other names in full.
 Using initials only could lead to your nomination paper being rejected.
 Also, do not use prefixes such as Mr, Mrs, Dr or Cllr as part of your name.
 The same applies to suffixes.
 However, if you have a title, you can use this as your full name.
 For example, if your actual name is Joseph Smith but your hereditary title is Joseph Avon, you can use the name Joseph Avon as your full name.